 Please read the University's Criteria for the Selection and Appointment of Examiners for Research Awards alongside this information.

-Once an external examiner has been proposed by a student's supervisor, the School Research Office will request from the named academic, the necessary information required to ensure that the proposed examiner meets the criteria laid out in the above policy, through the completion of the Proposed External Examiner (Research) Profile and Declaration Form.
+Once an external examiner has been proposed by a student's supervisor, the School Research Office will request from the named academic, the necessary information required to ensure that the proposed examiner meets the criteria laid out in the above policy, through the completion of the External examiner's profile and declaration.
 This includes providing a full CV and confirmation of their eligibility to work in the UK which is required by the UK Visas and Immigration service.

 Once all the paperwork has been received and processed by the School, this will then be forwarded to Registry for presentation and review by University Research Committee.